strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/installation/cli.md

 4. (Custom installation type only) Name your project's database.

 ::: tip
-Experimental Strapi versions are released every day.
+Experimental Strapi versions are released every Tuesday through Saturday at midnight GMT.
 You can create a new Strapi application based on the latest experimental release using `npx create-strapi-app@experimental`.

 Please use these experimental builds at your own risk.
 It is not recommended to use them in production.
 :::